truemagic-coder/solana-agent-kit/README.md

 * Solana - Interact with the Solana blockchain ecosystem using AgentiPy
 * Internet Search - Search the internet in real-time using Perplexity or OpenAI
-* MCP - Interface with any MCP server via its URL
+* MCP - Interface with any MCP server via its SSE URL - Zapier is supported

 ## 📦 Installation